 The following goals relate to extractive resource areas within the Municipality.
-These goals, and the policy that follow, relate to areas identified as areas of aggregate resource within the Municipality (as identified on Schedule A of this Plan), or areas of oil, gas and salt solution resources.
+These goals, and the policy that follow, relate to areas identified as areas of aggregate resource within the Municipality (as identified as an overlay on Schedule A of this Plan), or areas of oil, gas and salt solution resources.